aowais2/phishnet-finetuning/README.md

 Adapter management: Save and version adapters per task; they’re small and portable.

 When to skip DPO: If explanations aren’t required and your SFT accuracy is strong, DPO is optional.
 Prefer DPO when you want consistent, concise rationales and better calibration.

-RAG: Use downstream for fact verification (e.g., checking claims against U of T policies), not for the binary phishing decision.

 Evidence of LoRA’s effectiveness in phishing/malicious URL tasks and its dramatic reduction in trainable parameters supports this setup for efficient training on modest hardware.
 DPO sources confirm its simplicity and suitability for preference alignment without the overhead of reward modeling and online RLHF.